alpari-tech/binary-protocol/README.md

     /**
      * Calculates the size in bytes of single item for given value *
-     * @param mixed  $value     Field value to write
+     * @param mixed  $value     Value to write
-     * @param string $fieldPath Path to the field to simplify debug of complex hierarchial structures *
+     * @param string $fieldPath Path to the field to simplify debug of complex hierarchical structures *
      * @return int
      */
     public function getSize($value = null, string $fieldPath =''): int;
 }
 ```
-Each data type should be added as a separate class implementing `FieldInterface` contract with logic of packing and
+Each data type should be added as a separate class implementing `TypeInterface` contract with logic of packing and
 unpacking data to/from `StreamInterface`

 As you can see there are two main methods which are `read()` and `write()` that are used for reading and writing binary